dillondaudert/pssp_lstm/README.md

 ```
 ./pssp_lstm.py train /path/to/data/dir /path/to/log/dir
 ```
-This will train the model as described **above/in the paper** on the CullPDB dataset.
+This will train the model as described on the CullPDB dataset.
 By default, this will train for 125 epochs with a batch size of 128.
 During training, you should see regular status messages:
 ```
 ...
 Step: 75, Training Loss: 1.687496, Avg Step/Sec: 2.27